3rf/codecoroner/README.md

 Unfortunately, Go's current static analysis tools (`oracle`, `callgraph`, etc) do not make aggregation of unused functions as easy as it should be.
 This tool, codecoroner, uses the output of the Go `ast, `ssa`, `callgraph/rta`, and `types` libraries to find unused functions/methods in your codebase.

+The existing [unused code detectors](https://github.com/remyoudompheng/go-misc/tree/master/deadcode) are quite useful, but only work on a small scale.
-Codecoroner is more extensive than existing [unused code detectors](https://github.com/remyoudompheng/go-misc/tree/master/deadcode), and was developed with large, multi-package, multi-main projects in mind.
+Codecoroner was developed with large, multi-package, multi-main projects in mind.
 The tool will detect unused functions and variables across packages, allowing you to see if your internal packages have exported code sitting unused.
-Codecoroner finds dead code in every large Go project I point it at.
-At MongoDB, it has helped us keep our repositories clean and even caught a couple bugs.
+At MongoDB, it helps us keep our repositories clean and even caught a couple bugs.
+So far, codecoronoer has found dead code in every large public Go project I point it at.

 ###Quick Start